profchydon/shortlink/README.md

 5. ***VIEW URL STATISTICS:***  Make a HTTP GET request to `http://localhost:3000/url/statistics/_oXG8X`:

-** NOTE:** _oXG8X is the URL code return when URL was encode.
+**NOTE:** _oXG8X is the URL code returned when the URL was encoded.
 Make use of what you have on your end.

 6. ***VISIT SHORT URL:***  Visit [http://localhost:3000/_oXG8X](http://localhost:3000/_oXG8X)